watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 Model Structure
 ------------------
 The electrolyzer model consists of 2 ControlVolume0DBlocks, one for the anolyte and another for the catholyte.
 Currently, the generation of species via electrolysis reactions is handled by the `custom_molar_term` within the ControlVolume0DBlock.
+Considering the reaction block and reaction package are omitted, no temperature dependence and rigorous energy balance are considered.

 Sets
 ----